thatfuckingbird/hydownloader/docs/API.md

 ### POST /get_subscription_checks

 Works the same as the corresponding endpoints for URLs and subscriptions, except that instead of "id", the ID column is called "rowid".
+The "from" and "to" keys fields are not supported.

 ### POST /subscriptions_last_files